cybergu0ck/notes/engineering/software/programming/cpp/control-flow/function-pointers.md

 # Function Objects (functor)

-- In C++, a function object, also known as a functor, is an object that can be invoked as if it were a function.
-It is an instance of a class or a struct that overloads the function call operator operator().
+A functor is a function object that can be invoked as if it were a function.

+- It is an instance of a class or a struct that overloads the function call operator operator().

-- The functor (MyClass object here) acts like a wrapper for the function (fun here)
+* The functor (MyClass object here) acts like a wrapper for the function (fun here)
-- we can essentially add logic in the biz logic of the overloaded function operator function and this will wrap the original function.
+* we can essentially add logic in the biz logic of the overloaded function operator function and this will wrap the original function.

   ```cpp
   #include <iostream>